By Dr. Travis Bradberry & Lac D. Su, M.S.

 Even jobs that require high IQ and isolated work can benefit from emotional intelligence.
 Take for example, a team of surgeons successfully transplanting a heart, or a group of engineers collectively designing and building a dam that can potentially save millions of lives in China.

 Successful group effort toward winning results feels great—regardless of your personality.
 The victorious heart transplant and life-saving dam are the result of people working in collaboration.
 The job can sometimes be done alone, but things work better when people work together.
 The good news is emotional intelligence is a flexible skill that anyone can learn, introvert or not.

 ABOUT THE AUTHOR:

 Travis Bradberry, Ph.D.

-Dr. Travis Bradberry is the award-winning co-author of the #1 bestselling book, Emotional Intelligence 2.0, and the cofounder of TalentSmartEQ, the world’s leading provider of emotional intelligence tests and training, serving more than 75% of Fortune 500 companies.
-His bestselling books have been translated into 25 languages and are available in more than 150 countries.
+Dr. Travis Bradberry is the award-winning co-author of Emotional Intelligence 2.0 and the cofounder of TalentSmartEQ, the world’s leading provider of emotional intelligence tests, emotional intelligence training, and emotional intelligence certification, serving more than 75% of Fortune 500 companies.
+His bestselling emotional intelligence books have been translated into 25 languages and are available in more than 150 countries.
+He is a frequent keynote speaker at public and private engagements.
 Dr. Bradberry has written for, or been covered by, Newsweek, BusinessWeek, Fortune, Forbes, Fast Company, Inc., USA Today, The Wall Street Journal, The Washington Post, and The Harvard Business Review.